 May 2010, West Point Military Academy [–]

-The meaning of New World Order and similar phrases like one world order, or international order is not complex geopolitics.
-Nor is it a hidden mystery, secret, or elaborate conspiracy theory.
+The meaning of New World Order and similar phrases like one world order or international order, is not that complex to understand.
+Nor is it a hidden mystery, secret or elaborate conspiracy theory.
 It simply means a new order within the world.
-A new political or financial structure, a new way of managing things on a global scale.
+A new political or financial system, a new way of managing things across the world.

-When an elected official talks of a New World Order or a similar concept, they are talking about a shift in the power structure of the world and the way single countries interact within the whole.
-They might be doing this as an observer of the way things seem to be heading, or they might literally be calling for a new global power structure.
+When an elected official talks of a New World Order or a similar concept, they are talking about a shift in the structure of the world’s governing system and the way single countries interact within the whole.
+They might be doing this as an observer of the way things seem to be changing, or they might literally be calling for a new global system themselves.

-As citizens of the world, we are all impacted by globalization; so when our elected officials or other influential people discuss or call for a New World Order, it has ramifications on our lives.
+As citizens of the world, we are all impacted by chnages; so when our elected officials or other influential people discuss or call for a New World Order, it most certainly affects us.

 They don’t appear to consider that the very notion of global governance is the contested agenda of the groups they define as extremists and conspiracy theorists.

-A basic establishment definition of the term can found on Wikipedia, an encyclopedia of mainstream sources.
+A basic mainstream definition of the term can found on Wikipedia.
 It summarizes that the New World Order is:

 …primarily associated with the ideological notion of global governance only in the sense of new collective efforts to identify, understand, or address worldwide problems that go beyond the capacity of individual nation-states to solve. [–]